The new Special Collections Reading Room design for Level 1

 We're building you a better National Library

-Work has started on a project to provide better access to the National Library of Australia’s 10 million-item-strong collection and to make our public spaces fit for a twenty-first century national library.
+Work is nearing completion for the first stage of the project to provide better access to the National Library of Australia’s 10 million-item-strong collection and to make our public spaces fit for a twenty-first century national library.

 Following the opening of the new Special Collections Reading Room, newspapers and microforms will move to the ground floor and a new family history zone will be established.
 Later in 2015, the public area on the lower ground floor will be expanded to include an informal study space with improved internet access in a relaxed café environment.